Agile project planning breaks down projects into small bits, allowing teams to stay true to the iterative and flexible ethos of agile.

 Using the “Snake Chart” for Agile Project Planning

-“Project managers are the conductors of the orchestra,” Alex reminded us.
+“Project managers are the conductors of the orchestra,” Alex reminded us during our interview.

 To further complicate their job as a conductor, PMs aren’t only holding the vision that their team is working toward; they must also demonstrate to their teams that they are walking the line along with them.